A Critical Inquiry into Public Interest Law

 - A third course related to criminal law; and

 - One of the Criminal Prosecution Clinics (New York County, Kings County) with a presentation to the Impact Center community about their experience and how their work advanced social justice.

 Evening students who select the Criminal Prosecution will be required to take the following courses, in addition to meeting the Impact Center Colloquium requirement described above:

 - a course that focuses on criminal prosecution (to be approved by the director of the Criminal Prosecution Track);

-- and either Trial Advocacy or the Post-Conviction Innocence Project.
+- and either Trial Advocacy or the Post-Conviction Innocence Clinic.